-The Governing Body also appoints an external company to carry out the Internal Auditor role and this has been fully implemented in accordance with the academy trust's financial procedures.
+The Governing Body also appoints an External Auditor and this role has been fully implemented in accordance with the academy trust's financial procedures.

 Decisions relating to whole school matters are reserved for the board of trustees.
 Those responsibilities delegated to management include whole school spending within certain limits according to the Scheme of Delegation.